Lake Lanao: Physical characteristics

 The lake was formed by the tectonic-volcanic damming of a basin between two mountain ranges and the collapse of a large volcano.
 It has a maximum depth of 122 m, and a mean depth of 60.3 m.
 The basin is shallowest towards the north and gets progressively deeper towards the south.

-The lake is fed by four rivers.
+The lake is fed by four rivers, the Ramain, Taraka, Gata, and Masiu.
 Its only outlet is the Agus River, which flows northwest into Iligan Bay via two channels, one over the Maria Cristina Falls and the other over the Tinago Falls.
-A hydroelectric plant installed on the Lanao Lake and Agus River system generates 70% of the electricity used by the people of Mindanao.

-The lake is a home of myths and legends of the Meranaw tribe.
-The name Meranaw was derived from the name of the lake and it means "the people living around the lake".
+Four islands can be found in the lake: